Kingxukai/linux/Documentation/scsi/scsi_eh.rst

    	[2-2-3] Things to consider

-1. How SCSI commands travel through the midlayer and to EH
+1. How SCSI commands travel through the woke midlayer and to EH
 ==========================================================

 1.1 struct scsi_cmnd